UK eSIM for Scotland Road Trips and National Parks

 Plan your data needs accordingly.
 For most road trippers, 10 to 20 GB per month is comfortable.
 Heavy users who stream video and make lots of video calls will want 30 to 50 GB or an unlimited plan.

-Offline maps are not optional for a UK road trip.
-They are essential.
+Offline maps: your safety net Offline maps are not optional for a UK road trip.
+They’re essential.

 Download Google Maps offline areas for entire regions.
 Download Scotland, northern England, and Wales before you fly.
 Google Maps offline includes driving directions and points of interest, but not real-time traffic or alternative routes.
 For hiking, OS Maps is far ahead of Google Maps.
 The 1:25,000 scale maps show every footpath, bridleway, and contour line.
-Download the areas you will be hiking in advance.
+Download the areas you’ll be hiking in advance.

 Download a good weather app.
 The Met Office app is the most reliable for the UK.
 Check the forecast when you have signal.
 The weather in the UK mountains can change from sunshine to blizzard in an hour.